-It is assumed that for a re-route BBB will still be held in the PlannedArrivalAptHistory field but the last station in the list is EEE, which will mean that BBB will know to no longer expect this service to arrive.
+It is assumed that for a re-route, the original destination BBB will still be held in the PlannedArrivalAptHistory field but the last station in the list is the new destination CCC, which will mean that BBB will know to no longer expect this service to arrive.

 Re-routes can also extend a route as well as redirect it e.g. a flight with route AAA-BBB can be extended to have route AAA-BBB-EEE.
-In this circumstance a new leg would be added to the flight sequence and the PlannedArrivalAptHistory field of the original leg is leg unchanged.
+In this circumstance a new leg would be added to the flight sequence and the PlannedArrivalAptHistory field of the original leg is left unchanged.
 Note in this case the OperationalStatus remains empty because the re-route has not changed the arrival station of the legs, just a new leg has been added.
 This case is illustrated here:

-FLIGHT STATION SEQUENCE OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY
+DEP AIRPORT ARR AIRPORT REPEAT NUMBER ACTUAL CURRENT LOCATION TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY

-AAA 1 AAA/BBB/ EEE - - BBB
+AAA BBB 1 AAA BBB

-BBB 1 AAA/BBB/ EEE I EEE
+BBB EEE 1 AAA EEE

-There is a working assumption that if a Re-Route caused the origin station of the first leg of a flight to be changed i.e. the route changes from AAA-BBB to FFF-BBB, then the flight from AAA is first cancelled and a new flight from FFF is then created.
+There is a working assumption that if a re-route caused the origin station of the first leg of a flight to be changed i.e. the route changes from AAA-BBB to FFF-BBB, then the flight from AAA is first cancelled and a new flight from FFF is then created.